-Many DHCP deployments use DNS Updates [RFC4702] that put client's information (current IP address, client's hostname) into DNS, where it is easily accessible by anyone interested.
+Many DHCP deployments use DNS Updates [RFC4702] that put a client's information (current IP address, client's hostname) into the DNS, where it is easily accessible by anyone interested.
 Client ID is also disclosed, albeit in not easily accessible form (SHA-256 digest of the client-id).
-As SHA-256 is considered irreversible, DHCID can't be converted back to client-id.
+As SHA-256 is considered irreversible, DHCP client ID can't be converted back to client-id.
 However, SHA-256 digest can be used as an unique identifier that is accessible by any host.